mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 Even though our data is spread across many files, we still want to think of it as a single logical 3D array.
 We know how to get any particular 2D slice of that array using Scikit-image.
-Now we're going to use Dask.array to stitch all of those scikit-image calls into a single distributed array.
+Now we're going to use Dask.array to stitch all of those Scikit-image calls into a single distributed array.

 ```python
 import dask.array as da